SynthTab: Leveraging Synthesized Data for Guitar Tablature Transcription: Abstract

 \section{Abstract}

 Guitar tablature is a form of music notation widely used among guitarists.
-It captures not only the musical content of a piece, but also its implementation and ornamentation on the instrument. \zd{Guitar Tablature Transcription (GTT)} is an important task with broad applications in music education and entertainment.
-Existing datasets are limited in size and scope, causing state-of-the-art GTT models \zd{trained on such datasets to suffer from overfitting and} to fail in generalization across datasets. \zy{To address this issue, we developed a methodology for synthesizing \textbf{SynthTab}, a large-scale guitar tablature transcription dataset using multiple commercial acoustic and electric guitar plugins.
-This dataset is built on tablatures from DadaGP, which offers a vast collection and the degree of specificity we wish to transcribe.} The proposed synthesis pipeline produces audio which faithfully adheres to the original fingerings, styles, and techniques specified in the tablature \zd{with diverse timbre}. \zd{Experiments show that pre-training state-of-the-art GTT model on SynthTab improves transcription accuracy in same-dataset tests.
-More importantly, it significantly mitigates overfitting problems of GTT models in cross-dataset evaluation.}
+It captures not only the musical content of a piece, but also its implementation and ornamentation on the instrument.
+Guitar Tablature Transcription (GTT) is an important task with broad applications in music education, composition, and entertainment.
+Existing GTT datasets are quite limited in size and scope, rendering models trained on them prone to overfitting and incapable of generalizing to out-of-domain data.
+In order to address this issue, we present a methodology for synthesizing large-scale GTT audio using commercial acoustic and electric guitar plugins.
+We procure SynthTab, a dataset derived from DadaGP, which is a vast and diverse collection of richly annotated symbolic tablature.
+The proposed synthesis pipeline produces audio which faithfully adheres to the original fingerings and a subset of techniques specified in the tablature, and covers multiple guitars and styles for each track.
+Experiments show that pre-training a baseline GTT model on SynthTab can improve transcription performance when fine-tuning and testing on an individual dataset.
+More importantly, cross-dataset experiments show that pre-training significantly mitigates issues with overfitting.